 I want to say that there is no golden rule for this one.
-You should build the strategy based on your poker goals.
-Thus, if your goal is to learn as fast as possible and to move up stakes, you can be implementing very aggressive bankroll management strategy.
+You should build a strategy based on your poker goals.
+Thus, if your goal is to learn as fast as possible and to move up stakes, you can be implementing a very aggressive bankroll management strategy.
 However, if you are just looking to build a steady income from the games that you already play, your approach will be quite contrary.
 If this is the case, you should be taking a very conservative approach to your poker bankroll management to prevent yourself from getting broke, in case you keep running poorly for an extended period.

 Nonetheless, the most important factor here is your ability to reload if you accidentally lose all your money.
 If you have a fixed amount for poker and will not be able to add any more money if bad luck hits you, then do not take aggressive shots.
 But as we said, if you are looking to improve your game and have the option of reloading, you can play with fewer by-ins.

-It is my strategy, and I do think that it gives better opportunity to learn and even adds more excitement to the games.
+It is my strategy, and I do think that it gives a better opportunity to learn and even adds more excitement to the games.
 However, before implementing it, make sure you can handle the swings.